Scrapers

 List Scrapers

-List all scrapers for your account, including both classic and agentic types:
+List all scrapers for your account, including both extractor and agentic types:

 Endpoint: GET /v1/scrapers